-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) For this regulation, work involves asbestos if the work involves manufacturing, supplying, transporting, storing, removing, using, installing, handling, treating, disposing of or disturbing asbestos or ACM. - (3) Subregulation (1) does not apply if the work involving asbestos is any of the following: - (a) genuine research and analysis; - (b) sampling and identification in accordance with these regulations; - (c) maintenance of, or service work on, non-friable asbestos or ACM, fixed or installed before 31 December 2003, in accordance with these regulations; - (d) removal or disposal of asbestos or ACM, including demolition, in accordance with these regulations; - (e) the transport and disposal of asbestos and asbestos waste in accordance with the Environmental Management and Pollution Control Act 1994; - (f) demonstrations, education or practical training in relation to asbestos or ACM; - (g) display, or preparation or maintenance for display, of an artefact or thing that is, or includes, asbestos or ACM; - (h) management in accordance with these regulations of in situ asbestos that was installed or fixed before 31 December 2003; - (i) work that disturbs asbestos during mining operations that involve the extraction of, or exploration for, a mineral other than asbestos; - (j) laundering asbestos contaminated clothing in accordance with these regulations. - (4) Subregulation (1) does not apply if the regulator approves the method adopted for managing risk associated with asbestos. - (5) Subregulation (1) does not apply to the following: - (a) soil that a competent person has determined - (i) does not contain any visible ACM or friable asbestos; or - (ii) if friable asbestos is visible, does not contain more than trace levels of asbestos determined in accordance with AS 4964:2004 (Method for the qualitative identification of asbestos in bulk samples); - (b) naturally occurring asbestos managed in accordance with an asbestos management plan prepared under regulation 432 .
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000. - (2) In this regulation, work involves asbestos if the work involves manufacturing, supplying, transporting, storing, removing, using, installing, handling, treating, disposing of or disturbing asbestos or ACM. - (3) Subregulation (1) does not apply if the work involving asbestos is any of the following: - (a) genuine research and analysis; - (b) sampling and identification in accordance with these regulations; - (c) maintenance of, or service work on, non-friable asbestos or ACM, fixed or installed before 31 December 2003, in accordance with these regulations; - (d) removal or disposal of asbestos or ACM, including demolition, in accordance with these regulations; - (e) the transport and disposal of asbestos or asbestos waste in accordance with the Environment Protection Act 1993; - (f) demonstrations, education or practical training in relation to asbestos or ACM; - (g) display, or preparation or maintenance for display, of an artefact or thing that is, or includes, asbestos or ACM; - (h) management in accordance with these regulations of in situ asbestos that was installed or fixed before 31 December 2003; - (i) work that disturbs asbestos during mining operations that involve the extraction of, or exploration for, a mineral other than asbestos; - (j) laundering asbestos contaminated clothing in accordance with these regulations. - (4) Subregulation (1) does not apply if the regulator approves the method adopted for managing risk associated with asbestos. - (5) Subregulation (1) does not apply to the following: - (a) soil that a competent person has determined- - (i) does not contain any visible ACM or friable asbestos; or

-PART 8.2 - General Duty
+- (ii) if friable asbestos is visible, does not contain more than trace levels of asbestos determined in accordance with AS 4964:2004 (Method for the qualitative identification of asbestos in bulk samples); - (b) naturally occurring asbestos managed in accordance with an asbestos management plan prepared under regulation 432.

-420. Exposure to airborne asbestos at workplace
+Part 2-General duty

-- (1) A person conducting a business or undertaking at a workplace must ensure that - (a) exposure of a person at the workplace to airborne asbestos is eliminated so far as is reasonably practicable; and - (b) if it is not reasonably practicable to eliminate exposure to airborne asbestos, exposure is minimised so far as is reasonably practicable.
+420-Exposure to airborne asbestos at workplace

-(2) A person conducting a business or undertaking at a workplace must ensure that the exposure standard for asbestos is not exceeded at the workplace.
+- (1) A person conducting a business or undertaking at a workplace must ensure that- - (a) exposure of a person at the workplace to airborne asbestos is eliminated so far as is reasonably practicable; and - (b) if it is not reasonably practicable to eliminate exposure to airborne asbestos-exposure is minimised so far as is reasonably practicable. - (2) A person conducting a business or undertaking at a workplace must ensure that the exposure standard for asbestos is not exceeded at the workplace.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (3) Subregulations (1)(a) and (2) do not apply in relation to an asbestos removal area - (a) that is enclosed to prevent the release of respirable asbestos fibres in accordance with regulation 477; and - (b) in which negative pressure is used in accordance with that regulation.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000. - (3) Subregulations (1)(a) and (2) do not apply in relation to an asbestos removal area- - (a) that is enclosed to prevent the release of respirable asbestos fibres in accordance with regulation 477; and - (b) in which negative pressure is used in accordance with that regulation.

-PART 8.3 - Management of Asbestos and Associated Risks
+Part 3-Management of asbestos and associated risks